 4. Working around Posts.
 There are two ways to deal with posts that penetrate suspended ceilings.
-Either cut a panel in half & shape the pieces to fit around the post, or use additional runners to box in the post.
-If the panel is cut in half, the seam between halves usually is self-supporting & unobtrusive.
+Either cut a panel in half and shape the pieces to fit around the post, or use additional runners to box in the post.
+If the panel is cut in half, the seam between halves usually is self-supporting and unobtrusive.

-Once the subfloor is in place, carpeting & sheet-vinyl floors can be installed in the usual way.
-An additional layer of plywood underlayment is usually required beneath sheet vinyl, but carpeting & a carpet pad can be installed directly over the subfloor.
+Once the subfloor is in place, carpeting and sheet-vinyl floors can be installed in the usual way.
+An additional layer of plywood underlayment is usually required beneath sheet vinyl, but carpeting and a carpet pad can be installed directly over the subfloor.

 Hardwood flooring can be installed over concrete, but it's not recommended for use over a below-grade basement slab because of potential moisture problems.
 If the slab is unusually dry, however, consult a flooring specialist to see whether an exception can be made.

 Vinyl Flooring.
 If the slab is smooth and dry, vinyl flooring may be in stalled directly over the slab.
 If moisture is a potential problem, install a wood subfloor before installing sheet vinyl.
 This approach also makes for a more comfortable, resilient floor.
 Some flooring products require that the vinyl be imbedded entirely in mastic.
 Others, however, require only a perimeter band of mastic to hold the flooring at the edges of the room.